turpault/proxy/docs/oauth2-custom-endpoints.md

 ## Overview

-The OAuth2 service now supports custom endpoint paths for session management, logout, login initiation, and custom callback redirect paths after successful authentication.
+The OAuth2 service now supports custom endpoint paths for session management, logout, login, and custom callback redirect paths after successful authentication.
 This provides more flexibility in integrating OAuth2 authentication with your applications.

 ## Configuration Options